 In a similar vein, we may consider a setting where $b$ is corrupted by a sparse vector $\delta$.
-Sharpness tells us that the optimizer of \eqref{eq:phret_penalized_intro} is \emph{unchanged} if $\abs{\supp(\delta)}/m = O(\mu)$, i.e., if up to an $O(\mu)$ fraction of the entries of $b$ are corrupted (see \cref{prop:robust_sparse,rem:sparse_noise}). \item \emph{Strict complementarity}: Strict complementarity is an important regularity condition in structural optimization \cite{drusvyatskiy2018error,zhou2017unified}.
-We show that sharpness implies strict complementarity so that strict complementarity holds for \eqref{eq:phret_intro}.
-This is surprising as \eqref{eq:phret_intro} \emph{does not} even satisfy Slater's condition due to having a unique feasible solution \cite{candes2014solving}. \item \emph{Algorithms}: To solve large-scale instances of \eqref{eq:phret_intro}, we develop a restarted mirror descent algorithm for \emph{general} convex functions that are $\mu$-sharp and $L$-Lipschitz in terms of a Schatten-$p$ norm with $p\in[1,2]$ (see \cref{sec:algs}).
-This algorithm is capable of producing an $\epsilon$-suboptimal solution to \eqref{eq:phret_penalized_intro} in
+Sharpness in the noiseless case tells us that the optimizer of \eqref{eq:phret_penalized_intro} is \emph{unchanged} if $\abs{\supp(\delta)}/m = O(\mu)$, i.e., if up to an $O(\mu)$ fraction of the entries of $b$ are corrupted (see \cref{prop:robust_sparse,rem:sparse_noise}).